scrasmussen/tools/README.md

 The basic steps: create account at [github](https://github.com), create a new repository, add a file, commit file.
-As you continue to modify the file, commit and push changes to safe them in the repo.
+As you continue to modify the file, commit and push changes to save them in the repo.
+Create branches to test new changes to the codebase before merging them into the trunk.
+You want the trunk to always be working and usually release ready.

 _____________________